shouryaps/shouryaps.com/content/_index.md

 ---
 title: Shourya's Home on Internet
-description: This page is under development.
-Please check back this space later.
+description: This page is a work in progress.
 ---

-This page is under development.
-Please check back this space later.
+This page is a work in progress.